 Higher education institutions need appropriate action and contingency planning to manage crises and risks associated with mental distress and illness.

 In recent years, there has been a steady increase in the number of student suicides.3 Additionally, several universities in the UK and the United States have experienced a number of student suicides within a short period of time.

 There is a strong relationship between mental ill health and suicide or self-harm, linked to depression, alcohol or drug use, or personality and other mood disorders.4 The ability to identify students who are at risk of suicide or self-harm or display suicidal behaviours is both important and challenging.
 Of those who take their own life in the UK, only 28% have been in contact with mental health services during the year before their death.5 Among students, only 12% who died by suicide were reported to be seeing student counselling services.6 Many students who need help do not necessarily seek it themselves.

 Yet effective suicide prevention based on whole-community and whole-population approaches can lead to positive and timely interventions and the saving of lives.
-Approaches such as that adopted by the University of Wolverhampton and the University of Cumbria employ Connecting with People suicide prevention training of staff and students to identify and provide appropriate support for students in distress or at risk of self-harm.
+Approaches such as that adopted by the University of Wolverhampton and the University of Cumbria employ Connecting with People and the Columbia Suicide Severity Rating Scale (C-SSRS) respectively.
+Both of these interventions are preventative, providing training for students and staff and the relevant tools on how to appropriately support those in distress or at risk of self-harm.